White Collar Crimes

 What Constitutes Forgery in Arizona?

-Put simply, you commit Forgery Arizona when you make, change, or use a fake document with the intention to trick or cheat someone.
+Put simply, you commit forgery in Arizona when you make, change, or use a fake document with the intention to trick or cheat someone.
 This could be creating a fake ID, altering a check, or using a forged document to make a purchase.

 The possession of five or more forged instruments creates a strong inference of intent to defraud.
 Even if a signature is authentic, an instrument can still be considered forged if the amount or other information is falsified.